 After some ideas and possible ways, we thought to use login with social media to see their publications and that of their friends.
 Besides, we consider creating an interactive visual map and contributing to the city's development by browsing the timeline with suggestions by themes.
-Also, the dweller who does not feel able to send a tip could support one already submitted.
+Also, the dweller who cannot send a tip could support one already submitted.

-This would be an opportunity for the city dweller to explore the proposals and choose the most related to their expectations.
+This would allow the city dweller to explore the proposals and choose the most related to their expectations.

-For the development of the platform, I created an organization chart with all the needs, highlighting in yellow some comments related to external actions (which depended on technology or the official website of the city of Vitória).
+For the development of the platform, I created an organization chart with all the needs, highlighting in yellow some comments related to external actions (which depended on technology or the city's official website of Vitória).

-For the platform's launch, we considered two registration options: log in with Facebook (since it is the social network with the most significant number of users in the city) and log in with email.
+We considered two registration options for the platform's launch: logging in with Facebook (since it is the social network with the most significant number of users in the city) and logging in with email.